web

 3. Apply Recommended Actions:

-• For AVS/CVN mismatches: review for fraud.
+• Review AVS/CVN mismatches for fraud.

 4. Contact Relevant Party:

-• Processor/system issues → Contact your processor.
+• System or processor issues → Contact your processor.

-• Configuration errors (232, 234, 240, 261) → Obtain VAR sheet and contact Client Services.
+• Configuration issues → Validate VAR sheet and contact Client Services.

 Summary Table